-TDC's DRB shall consist of no fewer than four (4) and no more than six (6) members.
-The members will include the president of TDC or a designee, a licensed Architect, a registered Landscape Architect, and a licensed professional Engineer, all of whom live within Knox County.
-TDC may also designate a professional in the construction business or a real estate developer.
+Operational staff of the IDB's DRB shall consist of no fewer than four (4) and no more than six (6) members.
+The members will include the president of Knoxville-Knox County Chamber or a designee, a licensed Architect, a registered Landscape Architect, and a licensed professional Engineer, all of whom live within Knox County.
+The operational staff of the IDB may also designate a professional in the construction business or a real estate developer.
 Once the Park is 50% occupied, an additional board member may be chosen from an operating business in the Business Park.

-Each member of the Board shall serve at the pleasure of the Board of Directors of TDC, and each such member can be removed at any time, with or without cause, by the TDC Board of Directors.
-Once 100% of the Business Park's total acreage is sold by TDC or its successor in interest and has been developed by a third party, then the Design Review Board may be elected by the property owners within the Business Park.
+Each member of the Board shall serve at the pleasure of the Board of Directors of the IDB, and each such member can be removed at any time, with or without cause, by the IDB.
+Once 100% of the Business Park's total acreage is sold by perational staff of the IDB or its successor in interest and has been developed by a third party, then the Design Review Board may be elected by the property owners within the Business Park.